eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/knowledge-agents/adoption-view/intro.md

 ### Support

-We support use case consumers, app developers, data providers, service providers and IT/domain consultants in order to operate as economically and well-informed as possible by giving them first-class tools, documentation and feedback.
+The team supports use case consumers, app developers, data providers, service providers and IT/domain consultants in order to operate as economically and well-informed as possible by giving them first-class tools, documentation and feedback.
+For that purpose, please meet us in the [Tractus-X Community](/community).

 ## Business Value